-- 1. The race is very strenuous and demanding.
-In bad weather, it can be extremely arduous and below Teddington, on the Tideway, dangerous.
-Only experienced paddlers able to swim and who have trained rigorously for at least six to nine months prior to Easter should attempt the Race. - 2.
-Spare no effort in training over long distances and in portaging locks with the weight of kit and with the boat that you intend to use for the Race.
+- The race is very strenuous and demanding.
+In bad weather, it can be extremely arduous and dangerous, particularly below Teddington, on the Tideway.
+Only experienced paddlers able to swim and who have trained rigorously for at least six to nine months prior to Easter should attempt the Race. - Spare no effort in training over long distances and in portaging locks with the weight of kit and with the boat that you intend to use for the Race.
 Train in all conditions, within reason, both by day, and for Senior Doubles, by night.
 Information as to any special dangers on the non-Tidal Thames is available from the Environment Agency.
-The canal presents hazards of its own and must be incorporated in training schedules. - 3.
-Buoyancy aids should be worn during all training sessions to familiarise yourself to the extra weight and bulk also not putting yourself at undue risk in the event of a capsize or other incident during long training paddles. - 4.
+The canal presents hazards of its own and must be incorporated in training schedules. - Buoyancy aids should be worn during all training sessions to familiarise yourself with your DW race kit.
+It will also reduce the risk in the event of a capsize or other incident during long training paddles. - Licences.
 The entry fee covers only the period of the Race.
-At all other times boats must carry a current licence plate issued by the appropriate authority for the Canal (the British Waterways Board) and for the River Thames (the Environment Agency).
+At all other times boats must carry a current licence for the canal (Canal & River Trust) and for the River Thames (Environment Agency).
 Do not use the waterways without the correct licence, as this could affect permission to run the Race in the future.
-Comprehensive BCU membership incorporates both Thames and Canal licences. - 5.
-We recommend paddlers carry mobile phones (with their supporters' numbers and the Race Control number 0207 620 0298 pre-programmed) in a waterproof container.
-Unsupported competitors must provide a number to the Organisers and must carry their phone with them at all times.
+Comprehensive BCU membership incorporates both Thames and Canal licences. - We recommend paddlers carry mobile phones (with their supporters' numbers and the Race Control number 0207 620 0298 pre-programmed) in a waterproof container.
+Unsupported competitors must provide their number to the Organisers, and must carry that phone with them at all times - and check it at regular intervals.